FPcodes/Payroll-Dashboard/README.md

 ## Features
 - **Roster Overview**: Displays a complete list of employees, project sites, and payroll data.
 - **Project Management**: Detailed insights into ongoing and completed projects.
-- **Financial Charts**: Bar graph(Cha) visualizing weekly payroll obligations such as labor and taxes owed.
+- **Financial Charts**: Bar graph(Chart.js) visualizing weekly payroll obligations such as labor and taxes owed.
 - **Hours Submission**: Interface for master electrician to submit their working hours (Create functionality in CRUD).

 ## Technologies Used